Wallace H Coulter Trust

 Sue Van - President and CEO

-Sue Van has served as the only president of both the Wallace H. Coulter Foundation and the associated Trust since their establishment.
+Sue Van served as the only president of both the Wallace H. Coulter Foundation and the associated Trust since their establishment.
 Van worked for the Coulter Corporation since 1975 and served as Executive Vice President and Chief Financial Officer of Coulter Corporation by 1997.
 She was initially hired in 1975 to manage Wallace Coulter's personal and business assets.
 Wallace Coulter placed extraordinary trust in her, leaving no further instruction regarding the disposition of his estate beyond saying, "Sue will know what to do."

 Other Leadership: